David Feuerwerker: Move to Montreal

 In 1966, he moved with his family (six children: Atara, Natania, Elie, Hillel, Emmanuel, and Benjamine) to Montreal, Quebec, Canada.
 He lived at 5583 Woodbury Avenue, in Montreal, a minute away from l'Université de Montréal.
 His neighbour, René Lévesque, the future premier of Quebec, paid tribute to him, in his own name, and in the name of the Quebec Government, when he died.
 He became professor of sociology at the Université de Montréal, from 1966 to 1968, and then created at that university a department of Jewish Studies.
 He became judge in the rabbinical court (Beth Din) of that city, and a member of the Vaad Hair (Jewish Community Council of Montreal), beside the chief rabbi of Montreal, Pinhas Hirschprung.

-He introduced Rabbi Moshe Feinstein (1895–1986), the halahic authority of his time, to the mayor of Montreal, Jean Drapeau at the Montreal City Hall.
+He introduced Rabbi Moshe Feinstein (1895–1986), the halakhic authority of his time, to the mayor of Montreal, Jean Drapeau at the Montreal City Hall.
 He was the editor of the French section of the Voice of the Vaad journal, called "la Voix du Conseil".